Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Introduction

-In general, there has been significant research focus on JRC waveform generation \cite{chiriyath2019novel,zhou2019joint} and algorithms \cite{mishra2019toward,zhang2021overview}, but limited research on experimental demonstrations of JRC software/hardware prototypes.
-In \cite{sneh2022ieee}, the architecture, design details, and software prototype of an IEEE802.11ad-based JRC transceiver were presented.
+In general, there has been significant research focus on ISAC waveform generation \cite{chiriyath2019novel,zhou2019joint,9722943} and algorithms \cite{mishra2019toward,zhang2021overview}, but limited research on experimental demonstrations of ISAC software/hardware prototypes.
+In \cite{sneh2022ieee}, the architecture, design details, and software prototype of an IEEE 802.11ad-based JRC transceiver were presented.
 In \cite{alaee2022cognitive}, the authors presented a hardware prototype on a universal software radio peripheral platform where they studied interference management between independently generated communication and radar waveforms.
-A codesigned JRC hardware prototype based on index modulation was presented in \cite{ma2021spatial} where the transmitting antennas were divided into radar-centric and communication-centric subarrays.
-JRC transmission was experimentally demonstrated in \cite{kumari2021jcr70} with separate radar and communications receivers.
+A codesigned ISAC hardware prototype based on index modulation was presented in \cite{ma2021spatial}, where the transmitting antennas were divided into radar-centric and communication-centric subarrays.
+ISAC transmission was experimentally demonstrated in \cite{kumari2021jcr70} with separate radar and communications receivers.
 In \cite{pegoraro2021rapid}, IEEE802.11ay access points were retrofitted for indoor radar detection of humans.
-In these works, the RF/mmW data are downconverted, digitized, and then processed offline in programming platforms (such as MATLAB, Python, etc.) through double-precision floating-point implementations.
+In these works, the RF/mmW data is downconverted, digitized, and then processed offline in programming platforms (such as MATLAB, Python, etc.) through double-precision floating-point implementations.